-Negative goodwill accounts for the value of the intangible assets – such as brand recognition and intellectual property – which can be highly valuable for well-established and/or innovative companies.
+Goodwill accounts for the value of the intangible assets – such as brand recognition and intellectual property – which can be highly valuable for well-established and/or innovative companies.
 Intangible assets are not included in the calculation of the market value but may be included in the purchase price.

-Therefore, negative goodwill implies that the selling company is under extremely unfavorable circumstances – it could either be financially distressed, under high selling pressure, and/or facing high debt obligations, which leads to a discount on the purchase price of a company.
+Therefore, negative goodwill implies that the selling company is under extremely unfavorable circumstances – it could either be financially distressed, under high selling pressure, and/or facing high debt obligations, which lead to a discount on the purchase price of a company.

 Company XYZ faced growing competition and incurred debt obligations that it could not cover.
 The board of directors had two choices – either file for bankruptcy or sell the company.